Babylon (Mad Men): Plot

-Freddy Rumsen, working on a campaign for Belle Jolie lipstick, does some research by having the secretaries of Sterling Cooper try out new varieties of lipstick.
-While the secretaries sample the merchandise, the men of the company spy on them from behind a one-way mirror.
-While most of the women enjoy trying out the samples, Peggy sits by herself, watching.
-After the event is over, she tells Freddy that she does not want to feel "like one of a hundred colors in a box" and refers to a trashcan full of discarded samples as a "basket of kisses."
-Impressed, Freddy relays Peggy's comments to the rest of the creative team and expresses the idea that she may have some writing talent.
-He says listening to her brainstorm was "like watching a dog play the piano."
-Freddy asks Peggy to write some copy for the account.
+Freddy Rumsen, working on a campaign for Belle Jolie, asks the Sterling Cooper secretaries to try the brand's lipsticks.
+The men spy on them from behind a one-way mirror.
+While most of the women enjoy the samples, Peggy tells Freddy she did not try any, saying she does not want to feel "like one of a hundred colors in a box" and refers to a trashcan full of the samples as a "basket of kisses."
+Impressed, Freddy relays Peggy's comments to the creative team and expresses she may have some writing talent.
+Freddy asks Peggy to write copy for the account.

-Don drops by Midge's apartment, but they are interrupted by Midge's beatnik friend Roy, who ribs Don for his age and routine suburban life.
-The three of them go to The Gaslight Cafe to watch Midge's friend perform.
-Roy continues to antagonize Don, criticizing the emptiness of advertising and mass consumption while Don ridicules Roy for his vanity and flightiness.
-They are silenced when Midge's friend takes the stage and performs a song about the Jews' mourning their exile from Zion in Babylon.
-Elsewhere, Roger presents Joan with a gift—a bird in a cage.
-He expresses regret that he has to share her.
-Joan is taken aback by the gift and appears to be conflicted about their relationship.
-As the song continues, Joan and Roger leave the hotel and, posing as strangers to avoid suspicion, wait for separate cabs.
+Don visit Midge but they are interrupted by Midge's beatnik lover Roy Hazelitt.
+Roy ribs Don for his age, suburban life, and the emptiness of advertising and mass consumption, while Don ridicules Roy for his vanity and flightiness, during a visit to The Gaslight Cafe to watch Midge and Roy's friend, Ian, perform a song about the Jews mourning their exile from Zion.
+Elsewhere, Roger meets Joan in a hotel and presents a bird in a cage as a gift to her, expressing regret for not being exclusive with her.
+Joan is taken aback and appears conflicted about their relationship.
+Posing as strangers to avoid suspicion, Joan and Roger wait for separate taxis when leaving the hotel.

 Cultural references

 Don reads The Best of Everything and later he and Betty discuss the film adaptation.
 Don and his co-workers also read and discuss the novel Exodus as research.
 Sal refers to a shade of lipstick as "Ethel Rosenberg pink."
 Rachel refers to the then-recent capture of Adolf Eichmann.

 Joan references Canadian philosopher Marshall McLuhan's "The medium is the message" when talking to Peggy.
 This is an anachronism, since the episode is set in 1960 and McLuhan's book where he coined the phrase wasn't published until 1964.

 Don asks Rachel to lunch, and she suggests the tea room at The Pierre.
 While The Pierre is a real hotel in New York (and, as of 2019, has been in continuous operation since 1930), it doesn't have any eatery that would be referred to as a "tea room", and Don & Rachel's lunch scene was not shot at the Pierre.

-The song Babylon (Psalm 137 as arranged by Philip Hayes) has the same arrangement as Don McLean version on his album American Pie from 1971, which is the earliest known release of it.
+The song Babylon (Psalm 137 as arranged by Philip Hayes) has the same arrangement as Don McLean's version on his album American Pie from 1971, which is the earliest known release of it.